Counseling & Psychological Services (CAPS)

 Meet the CAPS staff here.

-We see the vast majority of students on the same day you contact us or within a few days depending on your availability.
+We see the vast majority of students within a day or two depending on your availability.

 You and the counselor you meet with will discuss a treatment plan that best meets your needs within the available resources at Bates, including: